 If 'Acceptable' has been returned, the RRRAP will indicate the minimum length of need of safety barrier in advance of the object that will give an acceptable level of risk.
-Note that Paragraphs 3.26 et seq. and Table 3-1 of TD 19 may require a longer minimum length be actually provided.
+Note that section 3.12 to 3.14 of CD 377 may require a longer length of barrier may be required to be provided.